10 Principles for Leading the Next Industrial Revolution

 The next industrial revolution is driven by large-scale digital tech, so it’s easy to overlook the way it could affect human relationships.

 You will need new levels of design acumen to succeed.
 People will interact with your company through online automated systems, and perhaps through robots in the physical world.
 Are these machines appealing or frustrating?
 Do they draw upon knowledge of ergonomics and human sensitivity?
 (Does it mimic the sequence and pacing of human interaction?)
 Equally important, are your systems adaptable?
-The more easily professionals and customers can change and customize their systems — without having to be an IT professional to accomplish this — the more effective they will be.
+The more easily professionals and customers can change and customize their systems — without having to be an IT professional — the more effective they will be.

 Embracing New Practices